manavshrivastavagit/AnyReminder-ChromeExtension/README.md

-# WaterReminder-ChromeExtension
+# AnyReminder-ChromeExtension
-This is a Water Reminder Extension for Google Chrome
+This is a Any Reminder Extension for Google Chrome